Counterfactual harm: Harm in decision making

 \begin{dfn}[Harm penalized utility (HPU)] For utility $U$ and an environment described by SCM $\mathcal M$, the harm-penalized utility (HPU) is,

 where $h(a, x, y;\mathcal M)$ is the harm (Definition \ref{def: counterfactual harm}) and $\lambda$ is the harm aversion. \end{dfn}

-\begin{itemize} \item For $\lambda = 0$ the agent is \textit{harm indifferent} and optimizes the standard expected utility. \item For $\lambda > 0$ the agent is \textit{harm averse}, and is willing to reduce the expected utility to achieve a greater reduction to the expected harm. \item For $\lambda < 0$ the agent is \textit{harm seeking}, and is willing to reduce the expected utility in order to increase the expected harm. \end{itemize}
+For $\lambda = 0$ the agent is \textit{harm indifferent} and optimizes the standard expected utility.
+For $\lambda > 0$ the agent is \textit{harm averse}, and is willing to reduce the expected utility to achieve a greater reduction to the expected harm.
+For $\lambda < 0$ the agent is \textit{harm seeking}, and is willing to reduce the expected utility in order to increase the expected harm.

-Maximizing the expected HPU allows agent's to choose actions that balance the expected benefits and harms (Quesiton 2 section \ref{section: intro}).
-Note that unlike the utility, the HPU is a model-dependent quantity and cannot be evaluated without both $U$ and $\mathcal M$.
-We refer to the expected HPU \eqref{eq: hpu} as a \textit{counterfactual objective function} as $V(a, x, y ; \mathcal M)$ is itself a counterfactual expectation that cannot be evaluated without knowledge of $\mathcal M$.
-Conversely, we refer to the expected utility as a \textit{factual objective function}, as it can be evaluated on data alone without knowledge of the data generating process.
-As we show in the following example, harm-aversion can lead to qualitatively very different policies compared to other factual approaches to safety such as risk aversion \citep{howard1972risk}.
+Maximizing the expected HPU allows agents to choose actions that balance the expected benefits and harms (Question 2 section \ref{section: intro}).
+We refer to the expected HPU \eqref{eq: hpu} as a \textit{counterfactual objective function} as $V(a, x, y ; \mathcal M)$ is a counterfactual expectation that cannot be evaluated without knowledge of $\mathcal M$.
+We refer to the expected utility as a \textit{factual objective function}, as it can be evaluated on data alone without knowledge of $\mathcal M$.
+As we show in the following example, harm-aversion can lead to very different behaviours compared to other factual approaches to safety such as risk aversion \citep{howard1972risk}.